 What is Time Sensitive Networking (TSN)?

-TSN technology offers several important capabilities to embedded defense systems.
+Time Sensitive Networking technology offers several important capabilities to embedded defense systems.

 Curtiss-Wright Deterministic Ethernet Solutions

-DuraCOR 313 Mission Computer with TSN
+DuraCOR 313 Mission Computer with Time Sensitive Networking

 Learn more about the DuraCOR 313.

 Small Form Factor Mission Computers